d-lynch95/Blue_Ocean_Travel/README.md

   - Process payment through the website
   - have my tickets emailed to me once I have completed the transaction
   - view my itinerary once I have completed the transaction
+  - Contact the company directly
+  - Learn more about the company and see if they suit my needs
+  - sign up for a company mailing list
+  - leave reviews on the different tours I've done

 ### Business owner goals
 - As the website business owner I want to